FooFieOwO/Open-Source-Anticheat-V2/README.md

 Main Authors:
 - **demonpvp**

+# Game Version Support
+This anticheat will only ever support 1.7 - 1.8.8 spigot (mainly 1.8)

 # Find any bugs?
 Maybe a bypass?
 Feel free to report them here on the "Issues" tab above, thanks!